-If you are new to data wrangling for film productions, or if you are looking for some tips on the involved activities, you are at the right place.
-In this article we will point out some important responsibilities of data wranglers, for ensuring a safe handling of the camera material.
+If you are new to data wrangling for film productions or looking for some tips on the involved activities, you are at the right place.
+This article will point out some essential responsibilities of data wranglers for ensuring safe handling of camera material.

 Here are our 7 tips for data wrangling: